Security, Data Governance, Risk Management

 Dynamic Discovery: Streaming topics proliferate rapidly.
 Teams create new data products, join streams, and derive new topics without always following formal approval processes.
 Automated discovery tools that continuously scan your Kafka clusters, schema registries, and stream processing applications become essential.
 These tools should capture topic metadata, schema definitions, data lineage, and consumer patterns.

 Content Classification: Understanding what's in a topic requires more than reading topic names.
 Schema analysis helps, but real HVAs often hide in nested fields or emerge from combinations of seemingly innocuous attributes.
 Data classification engines that sample streaming data, apply machine learning models, and flag sensitive patterns provide crucial visibility.
+For PII detection specifically, see PII Detection and Handling in Event Streams.

 Lineage Tracking: Where did this data come from?
 Where does it go?
 HVA classification must follow data lineage.
-If a source system contains HVA data, downstream topics inheriting that data likely qualify as HVAs too—unless effective de-identification, encryption, or filtering occurs in transit.
-Modern governance platforms provide data lineage visualization specifically designed for streaming architectures, making it easier to trace HVA propagation through complex topologies.
+If a source system contains HVA data, downstream topics inheriting that data likely qualify as HVAs too, unless effective de-identification (removing identifiers to prevent re-identification), encryption (encoding data to prevent unauthorized access), or filtering (removing sensitive fields entirely) occurs in transit.
+Each technique serves different purposes: filtering eliminates data permanently, masking obscures it reversibly for certain users, and encryption protects it while maintaining full fidelity for authorized consumers.

 Your HVA catalog should document: